 2017 First World War Battlefield Tour, Poets on the Western Front: Words, Music and Landscapes, 25-28 July

-Photographs of the exhibition that I curated for the Stonehenge Visitor Centre as English Heritage Guest Curator, by the designers Northover & Brown.
+English Heritage Guest Curator for the Stonehenge Visitor Centre, 2014.
+Photos by the designers Northover & Brown.

 My article in The Guardian on the centenary of the first gas attacks

 Myths of Messines: the Big Bang heard in Downing Street

 Buy Underground Warfare 1914-1918 at a reduced price

 A piece by Theo Emery about our visit to Belgium